gocept/cihub/README.rst

 From GitHub Actions
 -------------------

-* Add a webhook in Settings --> Webhooks in the repository of for the organization.
+* Add a webhook in Settings --> Webhooks in the repository or for the organization.
 * URL: https://<cihub-host:port>/api/github.json
 * Content type: ``application/json``